onfido/onfido-sdk-ui/README.md

 })
 ```

 To enable callbacks on the cross-device flow you must also host the cross-device experience of the Onfido SDK yourself.
 This can be done using the [cross device URL](#cross-device-url) premium enterprise feature.
-Once this is set up you must initialize the SDK with the callbacks and `useCustomizedApiRequests` options shown above as well as `mobileFlow: true`.
+Once you have a server with the Onfido Web SDK installed and set up you must initialize the SDK with `mobileFlow: true` as well as the callbacks and `useCustomizedApiRequests` options shown above.

 #### Callbacks Overview